Skip to main content

 Date Location Vehicle Injury

-If you know for certain that your used vehicle has never been in a crash, this issue does not affect you.
+If you know for certain that your vehicle has never been in a crash or had its air bags replaced under unknown circumstances, this issue does not affect you.
 If you haven’t done so already, you should obtain a vehicle history report to help verify the crash history.

-There has not been a recall filed for these air bag inflators, so a VIN search cannot tell you if your vehicle has one.
+These air bag inflators are aftermarket equipment not tied to your vehicle’s VIN.
+A VIN search cannot tell you if your vehicle has one.
+There also has not been a recall filed for these inflators.
 Review the “What to Do” section on this page for more information.

-A dealership for the vehicle manufacturer or a reputable, trustworthy independent repair shop can do this inspection for you.
+A dealership for the vehicle manufacturer or a reputable, trustworthy independent repair shop can review NHTSA’s technician guidance and do this inspection for you.

 You would need to pay for the inspection.